aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

     & N^{n+1} \equiv N^n + N^{'n} dt & \textrm{Forward Euler method} \label{eq:ForwardEuler2}
 \end{align}

 Let's write a Python code for that.
-First, we perform necessary imports.
+First, we perform some imports.
 ```python
 import numpy as np
 ```

-Now let's set some constant parameters of our problem.
-In a real-world codes constant parameters are usually separated from the main code.
-They are either put into separate module, or set in the inputfile.
+Now let's set some constant parameters for our problem.
+In a real-world codes, constant parameters are usually separated from the main code.
+They are either put in a separate module, or set in an inputfile.
 At this stage, let's just isolate them in a separate cell.

 ```python
 alpha = 0.25 # Exponential law coeffecient